James-Mccr/godot-worms/README.md

 # godot-worms
-A game of worms in godot
+A game of about a worm digging for gold.
+Uses directional audio so check your speakers.